misiektoja/github_monitor/README.md

 # github_monitor

-OSINT tool for real-time monitoring of GitHub users' activities, including profile and repository changes.
+OSINT tool for real-time monitoring of **GitHub users' activities, including profile and repository changes**.

 <a id="features"></a>
 ## Features